JPvRiel/docker-rsyslog/test/README.md

 ## Syslog test clients

-The Ubuntu and CentOS Docker test images essentially run rsyslog with client config and use to send messages via the logger command to /dev/log and the rsyslog client listens to /dev/log via the imuxsock input, thereafter forwarding messages to 'test_syslog_server'.
+The Ubuntu and CentOS Docker test images essentially run rsyslog with client config and use to send messages via the logger command to /dev/log and the rsyslog client listens to /dev/log via the imuxsock input, thereafter forwarding messages to test-syslog-server hostname (test_syslog_server docker compose service).

 CentsOS 7 client send via RELP without TLS